Lucsantosg/CloudLogAnalysis/containers/containers_kubernetes.md

 ## Forwarding custom application logs
 {: #forward_app_logs}

 To enable log forwarding of custom application logs in a cluster to the {{site.data.keyword.loganalysisshort}} service, you must define a cluster logging configuration with **Log source** set to **application**.
-You can define this configuration by using the `bx cs logging-config-create` command or through the cluster UI.
+You can define this configuration by using the `ibmcloud cs logging-config-create` command or through the cluster UI.

 When you configure the cluster to forward custom logs, you can specify a list of containers running in your cluster from which you want to forward custom logs, and the paths inside those containers where custom file logs are located.